DevExpress-Examples/asp-net-web-forms-form-layout-find-item-and-access-controls/Readme.md

 LayoutItemBase baseItem = layout.FindItemOrGroupByName(ASPxComboBox1.Value.ToString()) as LayoutItemBase;
 ```

-To get a nested control inside a layout item, use the [LayoutItem.Controls](https://docs.devexpress.com/AspNet/DevExpress.Web.LayoutItem.Controls) property.
+To access a control placed in a layout item, use the [LayoutItem.Controls](https://docs.devexpress.com/AspNet/DevExpress.Web.LayoutItem.Controls) property.
 The code sample below traverses through the collection of nested controls and assigns new values to the controls.

 ```csharp
 var layoutItem = (baseItem as LayoutItem);